NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/medusa-armor.md

 weight: 2
 value: "0"
 subvalue: "gp"
+group: "Composite"
 invest:
 usage: "wornarmor"
 license: "ORC"
 identify:
-description: "This _+2 adamantine scale mail_ appears to have a _fortification_ rune but grants none of its effects.
+description: "This _[[armor-potency-2|+2]] [[adamantine-armor-standard-grade|Adamantine Armor (Standard Grade)]] [[Scale Mail]]_ appears to have a _fortification_ rune but grants none of its effects.
 Whenever you are critically hit, after taking damage, you become petrified for 1 round.
 Once the curse has activated for the first time, the armor fuses to you."
 powerTitle1:
 actionEconomy1:
 type1: